barsdeveloper/tank/README.md

 It's a simple and flexible ORM that allows to manage in a unified way data from different sources.

-## Design goals
+## Design Goals
-- Async API
+- Async-first API
-- Simple workflow, no complex hidden queries
+- Simple workflow — no hidden or complex queries
-- Extensible design to implement additional drivers
+- Extensible driver system
-- Not just SQL
+- Works with SQL and non-SQL data sources
-- Many data types and automatic conversions
+- Rich type support with automatic conversions
-- Appender API, if supporter, for fast insertion
+- Optional appender API for high-performance bulk inserts

+## Non goals
+- No schema migrations
+- No implicit joins (no entities as fields, foreign keys are explicit)
+- No complex query builder (use raw sql instead, type conversion is still supported)

 ## Getting started
 1) Add tank to your project